Not-A-Builder/Regression-Classification-Keras/README.md

 # Keras-Regression-Classification

+## Aim of this Repo:

+Demonstration of how to use the Keras library in Deep Neural Networks to solve Regression as well as Classification Problems.

+Inside the Dataets folder, you will find the 2 requisite datsets in .csv format:

+• hourly_wages_data

+• diabetes_data

+The code for demonstration of Keras usage is in .ipynb format, in the file DL_Keras_Regression-&-Classification.ipynb, and the same notebook contains the code for Regression problem and also the Classification problem.

 ## Regression

 Regression predictive modeling is the task of approximating a mapping function (f) from input variables (X) to a continuous output variable (y).